213 South Monroe Street, Dublin, GA 31021

 A beautifully restored warehouse built by E.B.
 Mackey, the Ice House is believed to have been built in 1925 and operated as The Mackey Ice and Freezer Company.
 Over the years, it has served as Dublin Ice Company, Birdsey Feed Warehouse, and more.
 In 2007, the building underwent an extensive renovation by Gil Gillis.
 A descendent of E.B.
 Mackey, Gillis transformed the space into a special event venue that mixes southern grace and history with urban flair.
-In 2018, Dublin entrepreneurs Richard & Colby Mascaro and Rob & Jennifer Shaffer continued Gillis' work modernizing the space and exterior.
-Featuring exposed brick, an outside courtyard, and open space, the Ice House is the perfectly sophisticated backdrop for any event.
+In 2018, additional work was completed to the interior and exterior.
+Featuring exposed brick, an outside courtyard, and open space, the Ice House is the perfectly sophisticated backdrop.

 Magic 98.1 Studios